May 20, 2018

 How to Fix 5 Common Formative Assessment Problems Teachers Have

-Formative assessment problems are a fact of life and learning.
-FA has its challenges to be sure.
+Assessment has its challenges to be sure, and formative assessment problems are a fact of life and learning.
 Remember that no assessment method is really 100% foolproof.
 There's so much to consider and so many different students.
 You can fix many formative assessment problems, though.
 Doing it right involves developing differentiated tasks.
 It means translating criteria so students can understand it.
 There's also a considerable investment of time.

 Let's get down to it.
-How do you face the most common challenges and move forward from them?
+How do you face the most common challenges with formative assessment and move forward from them?

 Formative assessment is critical for differentiation.
 You can never be sure that your students will be on the same level of understanding.
 So let’s correct this thinking.

-Differentiating for various learning styles is a hallmark of modern teaching.
+Differentiating for various learners is a hallmark of modern teaching.
 Formative assessment deserves the same kind of priority thinking.
 All learning must be assessed for impact and effectiveness.
 Teachers know this and they're more than up to the challenge.

 This thinking can be something of a trap.
 Avoiding formative assessments because they take up too much instructional time decreases potential learning.
 The fact is formative assessment doesn't need to take much time at all.
 Here is a list of quick and challenging formative assessments you can use anytime.